YongoDavid/Demo-2024-Feb/README.md

-its a new day lets get more work done and figure out the signup and loggin UI issue with my e-commerce site login and signup still not working on UI only through API tesing from API, will just leave it that way and come back to it now i will go back to study node.js and understand more about it. learning new things while diving deeper into node.js
+its a new day lets get more work done and figure out the signup and loggin UI issue with my e-commerce site login and signup still not working on UI only through API tesing from API, will just leave it that way and come back to it now i will go back to study node.js and understand more about it. learning new things while diving deeper into node.js , learnt more about operating systems (os) and file systems (fs)